 Applying for a small business loan through Lending Club, one of the pioneers of the marketplace lending space, is a straightforward endeavor.
 The application process—discussed in-depth in the first part of our series on working with Lending Club—takes place entirely online and can be completed in a matter of minutes.
 The next step is to go through the underwriting process.

 In commercial banking, “underwriting” refers to the process of assessing how creditworthy a borrower is and agreeing to provide them a loan based on that assessment.
 That’s essentially what Lending Club does when they provide instant offers at the end of the application process.
 This instant underwriting decision is what makes the Lending Club process quick, compared with traditional lenders and even other online lenders.

 Following the acceptance of one of these instant offers, you’ll go through the checkout process and see your account summary.
-This account summary will have the to-do list for next steps in the process, including any requested documents and verifications necessary to confirm the information stated in your application.
+This account summary will have the to-do list for next steps in the process, including any requested documents (and you might qualify for one of the ultra-easy no doc business loans) and verifications necessary to confirm the information stated in your application.

 The average funding time—the amount of time between when a customer submits an application to when their loan is approved—is usually 3 – 10 days.
 Here’s what you can do to make this process as smooth as possible.